vercel/workshop-reacthaton/README.md

 Your mission is now to get all the recipes and render them in a list in [recipes.tsx](./pages/recipes.tsx).
 Keep things simple to start, we can get back later to make this more pretty!

+When you are done rendering the list of recipes, make each recipe link to an unique page for that recipe use [Next.js](Next)

 ### **Task 3: Dynamic routes**

 After you have a list of all the recipes working, we need now to give users more details about each!